khmarbaise/iterator-maven-plugin/README.md

 of execution blocks, but it will become cumbersome in particular if you have a larger number of executions (for example 10 or more).

-An other example how the itexin-maven-plugin can make your life easier will be shown
+An other example how the iterator-maven-plugin can make your life easier will be shown
 here: